 - Use a wet piece of cloth to wipe the surface clean.

-The best way to remove rust stains is using commercial rust removers.
-These are acidic chemicals which need to be handled with care.
+The best way to remove rust stains is by using commercial rust removers.
+These are acidic chemicals that need to be handled with care.

-You can clean rust and rust stains with a paste made of baking soda and lemon juice especially for the smaller rust stains.
-Borax and lemon juice also works quite well in cleaning rust stains on bathtubs.
+You can clean rust and rust stains with baking soda and lemon juice paste, especially for the smaller ones.
+A Borax and lemon juice mix also cleans bathtubs’ rust stains.
 All these can be used to remove rust from shower rods.

 While at it, avoid using chlorine bleach on rust stains as it can make the rust to become permanent.